skip to content

 One example is the movement towards sustainable fashion.
 Sustainable fashion means that clothes are made of environmentally friendly materials, like organic cotton, and they’re produced in a way that doesn’t damage the environment.
 There’s also a social component to sustainable fashion: the workers who make our clothes are treated fairly and paid a living wage.

 Another example of voting with our dollars is boycotts.
 A most famous boycott right was with Starbucks, where people were boycotting because they didn’t use fair trade coffee beans.
+Companies suffered falling sales due to consumer boycotts, highlighting the financial impact of social issues.
 What do these examples have in common?
 They work!
 Sustainable fashion and ethical consumerism have been shown to be successful ways of affecting positive change in companies.
 There is a rise as these same principles are being applied to companies in other industries around the world through investment in many ESG funds.

 In conclusion on environmental credentials